sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/sourcegraph_cloud.md

 Note that you can search across a maximum of 50 repositories at once using Sourcegraph Cloud.
 To search across more than 50 repositories at once or to search your organization's internal code, [run your own Sourcegraph instance](../../../admin/install/index.md).

+Note that **Organizations** feature is disabled in Sourcegraph Cloud.
+If you want to use it, you also need to [run your own Sourcegraph instance](../../../admin/install/index.md).

 ## Search contexts

 >NOTE: This feature is still in active development.